Matthew Baillie Begbie: Legacy

 Begbie ruled in 1886 that a law imposing very high licence fees discriminated against Chinese people even though it did not mention them, because laundries at the time were overwhelmingly run by Chinese.
 Another ruling with a similar logic two years later compelled the city of Victoria to renew the licences of Chinese pawnbrokers.

 A Vancouver school, Sir Matthew Begbie Elementary School, was also named in his honour.
+This was changed to wek̓ʷan̓əs tə syaqʷəm elementary school in 2022.

 Mount Begbie, the most prominent mountain seen from Revelstoke, was named in his honor.
 There are two other Mount Begbies in British Columbia; they are little more than hills although the one in the marshlands south of 100 Mile House has also given its name to the Begbie Summit, the highest point on the Cariboo Highway.
 There are also two lakes and a creek named for Judge Begbie.

 There are several statues located throughout Vancouver, one outside the Law Society of British Columbia and one outside the Law Courts at New Westminster, British Columbia, which was removed in 2019.
 The statue outside the Law Society of British Columbia will be removed after the findings of the Truth and Reconciliation Commission.

 (The family name Begbie originates in south-east Scotland, where it is most common in the Edinburgh and East Lothian areas).